-You’re most likely already split testing your sales pages with different headlines or images.
+You may be conducting split tests for your sales pages with different headlines or images.

 However, the sales page is just one step in the sales process.

-Most online marketers who sell digital products stop short and forget to split test their checkout pages!
+Most online marketers who sell products stop short and forget to split test their shopping cart pages!

-Don't neglect testing what happens after the sales page!
-A/B testing your checkout page with ThriveCart is easy!
+Don’t neglect to test what happens after the sales page!
+Testing your checkout part of the sales funnel with ThriveCart is easy!

-I have a course that where I’ve recently started split testing two different sales carts against each other.
+I have a course where I’ve recently started testing two different sales carts against each other.
 It makes for a good example.

 This shopping cart platform makes it easy to set up an A/B test like the one above.

-I recommend everyone who sells digital products to start split testing their checkout pages!
+I recommend everyone who is selling digital products to start split testing their checkout pages!

 Bump Offers and 1-Click Upsells